 Encryption Evolution

-Older versions of Qrafter utilized DES encryption.
+The earliest versions of Qrafter utilized DES encryption.
 While functional, DES is considered weak by modern standards and can be cracked relatively easily.
 I originally chose DES for two reasons: compliance with export regulations at the time, and minimal expansion of the content size.

 AES-256 is the same encryption standard used by governments and financial institutions worldwide to protect sensitive data.